RDMJeanne/FolderStructure/README.md

 # PhD Project Folder Template for the Life Sciences

-This repository contains a template folder structure for a PhD project in the life sciences, a one-stop-shop for an organised approach.
+This repository contains

+1. A template folder structure for a PhD project in the life sciences, a one-stop-shop for an organised approach.
+2. A collection of all the lower-level templates (zipped folder structures and READMEs)

 ## Aim